 What types of customers have you worked with?

-A. Most of my ebooks are for small businesses who want to tell an engaging story about what they do.
+Most of my ebooks are for small businesses who want to tell an engaging story about what they do.
 Some customers want books they can sell, others want something to give away to people so they can attract readers.
 Most books are 10-12 pages ($500) and are the best personalized advertising (eternal!) a business can create!

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?